Tracking parameters explained

 https://example.com/article?utm_source=newsletter&utm_campaign=launch&fbclid=XYZ

-The destination page can be identical — only the appendix changes.
-That appendix often exposes context (source/campaign/click ID) you may not want to pass along.
+The destination can be identical—only the tail changes.
+That tail often leaks context (source/campaign/click ID) you may not want to forward.

-UTM is a convention used for campaign attribution.
-The most common fields:
+UTM is a common convention for campaign measurement.
+The most typical fields:

 utm_source